WAN-Solutions/wan24-Core/README.md

 type which can't extend the `DisposableBase` type
 - Generic object extenions for validating method arguments
 - CLI arguments interpreter
+- Runtime configuration from CLI arguments
+- Fast byte to string and string to byte encoding/decoding (using an URI friendly charset, faster and smaller results than base64 encoding; charset is customizable; encoded data integrity can be validated without decoding; including extensions for numeric type encoding/decoding)

 ## How to get it